 Do you know what gives this hummus its ultra creamy texture?
 Removing the skins on those chickpeas.
 Ever since I made this Chipotle Lime Hummus a while ago, I’ve been taking that outer layer off.
 It’s completely optional, though.
 I mean you don’t have to do it, but you don’t have to work out either??♀️??But, don’t you feel better when you do??
 This may take a few minutes, but totally worth it.
 Grab a buddy, maybe a beverage, and get peelin’.

 Once your garlic is roasted (which you can even do the day before) and your chickpeas are naked, throw it all in the food processor and get blending.
+And when you think it’s blended, blend a little more.
+We’re going for that super creamy texture, ya know?

 Garnish this hummus to your tastes or not at all.
 I garnished with some pesto and sunflower seeds and it worked wonderfully.
+A little drizzle of olive oil over top works lovely too!

-This Easy Roasted Garlic Hummus works lovely with toasted naan, carrot sticks or, of course, chips.
-Go wild and have all three?
-It’s also pretty awesome as a substitute for mayo on a burger or sandwich!
+- It’s also pretty awesome as a substitute for mayo on a burger or sandwich!

 See how easy it is to make your own hummus??
 No need to purchase from the grocery store ever again.
 Plus, it’s creamy dreamy.
 Couldn’t you just face plant right into that?